astiob/digimon-survive-gamepad-support/README.txt

 Prompts better match hardware.
 You can't screw up in-game gamepad settings.
 The game's choice of controller (if you have multiple) is improved.
+The mouse pointer is hidden when unused.

 Specifically:

+  * The mouse pointer disappears when using a gamepad or keyboard and reappears when the mouse is used again.

   * A Joy-Con pair is recognized as a Switch controller, and all controls work and have visible on-screen prompts with the official configuration.

-  * Steam Deck, mobile Steam Link on-screen touch controls: all controls work and have visible on-screen prompts throughout the game with the official configuration, and the on-screen prompts more closely match each controller's actual hardware.
+  * Steam Deck's built-in controls and mobile Steam Link's on-screen touch controls work fully and have visible on-screen prompts throughout the game with the official configuration, and the on-screen prompts more closely match the actual hardware.

   * PlayStation 3 controllers are recognized and work with the official configuration.
 On-screen prompts show the DualShock 4's buttons.

-  * Physical controllers attached to mobile devices running Steam Link are recognized and work.
+  * MFi controllers on Apple devices running Steam Link are recognized and work.
 On-screen prompts are styled as for the Xbox One (because that's the default style).

   * A single Joy-Con is recognized and works with the official configuration, but because it lacks a ZL/ZR pair, it isn't enough to beat the game.